DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/creating-selectors.md

 ---
 # Creating Selectors

-To create a selector, use the `Selector` constructor.
+Use the `Selector` constructor to create a selector.

 ```text
 Selector( init [, options] )